rchac/bdctools/README.md

 # bdctools
 Tools for ISPs to generate Broadband Data Collection (BDC) reports.
 Assumes UISP as CRM.

+## How it works
+bdcAvailability.py pulls in known eligible addresses from eligible.csv, and checks each address against an overlay map (Service Area.kml) to see what the max plan speed offered at that address is.
+It then checks FCC_Active.csv (the CostQuest Broadband Fabric file) to see if that address can be matched with one in the fabric.
+If so, it adds that location_id to a list with its corresponding max bandwidth offered, and outputs bdcAvailability.csv.

+bdcSubscription.py pulls in a list of UISP crm clients (ucrm.csv), and checks each address against a KML overlay map (Service Area.kml) to see what the max plan speed offered at that address is.
+It tallies commercial and residential subscribers - using Companyname as the indicator of business vs residential.
+Then it outputs bdcSubscription.csv.

 ## Required files
 - eligible.csv
 - ucrm.csv